Incenteev/ParameterHandler/README.md

 ## Usage

-In your root composer.json, adds the following:
+Add the following in your root composer.json file:

 ```json
 {